Ian Harding - Featured - Oliu

 • Authenticate login request

-Data received from our Sales team highlighted that customers were having issues with delays in receiving the login credential to their digital wallet, so we conducted timing tests to approve or disprove the data.
+Data received from our Sales team highlighted that customers were having issues with delays in receiving the login credential to their digital wallet.

-Tests proved that a significant delay was present in the time it took to receive the initial connection request between Oliu and the user’s digital wallet, with the average time being 23 seconds from the initial scan of the first QR code to receiving the login credential in the user’s digital wallet.
+We conducted tests and confirmed that the average time to receive the initial connection request was 23 seconds from the initial scan of the first QR code to receiving the login credential in the user’s digital wallet.

-This outcome was less than ideal for our desired experience, so we opted to utilize a different method of passwordless login: magic links.
-Similar to other OTP (One Time Password) solutions, magic links instead send a unique login URL to a user’s email address that when clicked, authenticates them directly into the product.
+This outcome was less than ideal for our desired experience, so we replaced it with a new OTP (One Time Password) method, magic links, sending a unique login URL to a user’s email address that when clicked, authenticated them directly into the product.

 Minimum Lovable Product